-The woodpecker can be found all over the world, in different shapes and sizes, so you have almost definitely had the pleasure of hearing one!
-Let’s see if these interesting facts can redeem the woodpecker for disrupting your quiet country walks and peaceful garden naps.
+The woodpecker can be found all over the world, in different shapes, sizes and colors – so you have almost definitely had the pleasure of hearing one!
+Check out these fun facts about woodpeckers to find out more…

 Woodpeckers (aptly named, I’ll give them that) peck the bark of trees to forage for insects and larvae, but they also communicate by drumming their beaks, maybe they’re complaining about your noise too!